-Do You Need To Microchip Your Cat?
+Do You Need To Microchip Your Cat Before Letting It Outside?

 While not yet a legal requirement for cats, microchipping could save you from heartbreak if worst comes to worst.
-And if you let your cat outside at all, it is a must.
+And if you let your cat outside at all, it is sometimes a must.

-If your cat is Indoor Only, that’s a different story.
+If your cat is indoor-only, that’s a different story.
 Most people with indoor cats might never even think to microchip, but depending on your cat’s disposition, you might want to consider it.

 A timid cat with no interest in going outside would only get lost under extreme circumstances.
 But a curious and rebellious cat might just run out the door one day while you’re collecting mail.
 This also goes for skittish cats who dart in random directions when scared by loud noises.

 Overall, if your cat has a stable disposition, they won’t put themselves in harm’s way.
 But accidents do happen.
 In the case of a house fire or natural disaster, microchipping could be the saving grace that reunites you.

 Will My Cat Come Back If I Let Him Outside? – Conclusion